azdavis/cmu-15-418-final/writeup/02-proposal.md

 Repeat the following steps before snake converges, when each point finds a energy difference above a threshold.

-\begin{enumerate}
-    \item
+1.
     Calculate energy values for each pixel
-        \begin{enumerate}
-            \item
+    a.
         Get grayscale image by averaging RGB values of each pixel.
         (Highly parallelizable across pixels)
-            \item
+    b.
         Calculate edges by convolving a gaussian filter across the image.
         (Highly parallelizable across pixels)
-        \end{enumerate}
-    \item
+2.
     Move each point of snake based on energy value.
 (Parallelizable across point of snake)
-    \item
+3.
     Compute internal energy of snake.
 (Requires synchronization within a snake)
-\end{enumerate}

-When Converged:
-\begin{enumerate}
-    \item
-        Convolve the image with the bokeh filter.
+Then, when converged: Convolve the image with the bokeh filter.
 (Highly parallelizable across pixels)
-\end{enumerate}

-\section{The Challenge}
+## The Challenge

 A challenge is to use parallelism to speed up each step of the portrait mode process.
 A bottleneck in one process can significantly reduce speedup across